 - Separate indoor and outdoor clothing: If you spend a lot of time outdoors, keep a clean change of clothes ready in the foyer or bathroom so you don’t shed pollen all over the house and get it mixed into bedding and furniture.

 - Be extra diligent about spring cleaning: House cleaning is a pain, but if you make sure to dust, sweep, mop and vacuum regularly, you can help beat back any pollen that follows you inside.
 It’s important to note that sweeping can actually make allergies temporarily worse by sending irritants up into the airspace, so try wearing a mask if you need to sweep up a surface with a visible pollen layer.

-For service or installation of any indoor air quality systems, don’t hesitate contact a local home services professional so you can breathe comfortably in your home.
-Your local One Hour Heating & Air Conditioning is always available to help with your indoor air quality questions and needs.
+For service or installation of any indoor air quality systems, don’t hesitate to contact local home services professional so you can breathe comfortably in your home.
+Your local One Hour Air Conditioning & Heating North NJ is always available to help with your indoor air quality questions and needs.